rathamrita/YOLOv5-Based-Deep-Learning-Framework-for-GPR-Hyperbola-Recognition-and-Analysis/README.md

 -> Maintains low false positives despite domain shift

--> If the model detects hyperbolas well here, it means it's not overfitting to the stimulated domain.
+-> If the model detects hyperbolas, it means it's not overfitting to the stimulated domain.

 Data Source 1 : https://github.com/LCSkhalid/GPR_Data